 - Quantum mechanics: wave functions are complex-valued.

-- Differential equations: complex eigenvalues correspond to oscillatory solutions.
+- Differential equations: complex eigenvalues give oscillatory solutions.
 See Complex conjugate eigenvalues case.

 - Geometry: complex multiplication is rotation + scaling.